hmzmuda/hmzmuda/README.md

 - 💰 Recipient of NSF GFR
 - 😄 I’m looking to improve my skills with Python and data analysis/visulaization
 - 🥅 2020 Goals: Survive 2020 while also improving my programming skills
-- 🍀 Fun fact: I love plants and want a big graden BUT I cannot keep a planet alive
+- 🍀 Fun fact: I love plants and want a big graden BUT I cannot keep a plant alive

 ### Connect with me: